funlifew/Funlife-Messenger-Server/DOCUMENTATION.md

 2. Server generates a secret key
 3. User configures their authenticator app
 4. During login, user must provide code from authenticator
+5. Email notification is sent when 2FA is enabled/disabled

 ### Password Security